 Tensions between the US and Turkey are rising.
 Taken together with poor economic fundamentals, we believe Turkish assets are likely to continue underperforming.
-Indeed, these developments simply underscore our recommendations made recently in “Weak Fundamentals and Political Tensions To Weigh on Turkish Lira.”

 The US suspended visa services for tourists from Turkey.
 This came after an employee at the US Consulate in Istanbul was arrested.
 Turkey responded with a similar move on visas for US travelers.
 Frankly, this sort of spat between NATO allies is highly unusual but caps off months of escalating tensions.
 The visa ban puts Turkey in the same group as Chad, Iran, Libya, North Korea, Syria, Venezuela, and Yemen, which have all had travel restrictions imposed this year by the US.